Meghna16-27/Mern-new/README.md

 # Tour & Travel Website (MERN Stack)
 This is a full-featured Tour & Travel web application built using the MERN Stack.
 It allows users to explore destinations, make bookings, and contact the travel agency.
-Admins can manage users, destinations, bookings, and inquiries via an admin panel.
+Admins can manage users, destinations, bookings, and inquiries via an admin panel and payment through OTP generation.

 # Features
 1. Explore beautiful travel destinations with images and descriptions